HarperDB/documentation/versioned_docs/version-4.6/getting-started/installation.md

 curl http://localhost:9925/health
 ```
 :::info
-💡 Why choose NPM: It’s the simplest way to try Harper and build apps right from your laptop.
+💡 Why choose npm: It’s the simplest way to try Harper and build apps right from your laptop.
 :::

 ## Install with Docker